<!--

 1. **Simple Policy Constraint**: All three policy IDs in a compound policy MUST reference simple policies (WHITELIST or BLACKLIST).
 Compound policies cannot reference other compound policies.

-2. Immutability: Once created, a compound policy's constituent policy IDs cannot be changed.
+2. **Structural Immutability**: Once created, a compound policy's constituent policy ID references cannot be changed.
 The compound policy itself has no admin.
+Note that the referenced simple policies remain mutable by their respective admins.

 6. **Built-in Policy Compatibility**: Compound policies MAY reference built-in policies (0 = always-reject, 1 = always-allow) as any of their constituent policies.